PureStorage-OpenConnect/Monitoring/README.md

 check_purefa_perf.py 10.225.112.81 c4eb5b21-4122-b871-8b0f-684bf72b5283 --vol oracle1-u04

 PURE_VOL_PERF OK - oracle1-u04 wlat is 205us | 'oracle1-u04 rbw'=336190250B/s;;;0 'oracle1-u04 riops'=82078rd/s;;;0 'oracle1-u04 rlat'=370us;;;0 'oracle1-u04 wbw'=111469774B/s;;;0 'oracle1-u04 wiops'=27214wr/s;;;0 'oracle1-u04 wlat'=205us;;;0

+#### check_purefb_hw.py

+Nagios plugin to retrieve the current status of hardware components from a Pure Storage FlashBlade.
+Hardware status indicators are collected from the target FB using the REST call.

+##### Syntax

+ *check_purefb_hw.py endpoint api_token hw_component*

+The plugin has three mandatory arguments:  'endpoint', which specifies the target FB, 'apitoken', which specifies the autentication token for the REST call session and 'component', that is the name of the hardware component to be monitored.
+The component must be specified using the internal naming schema of the Pure FlashBlade: i.e CH1 for the main chassis, CH1.FM1 for the primary flash module, CH1.FM2 for the secondary, CH1.FB1 for the first blade of first chassis, CH1.FB2 for the secondary blade, CH2 for the second chained FlashBlade and so on.

+###### Example

+check_purefb_hw.py 10.225.112.69 T-a1c1a9de-5d14-4f1d-9469-4e1853232ece  CH1.FM1

+PURE_CH1.FM1 OK - CH1.FM1 status is 0 | 'CH1.FM1 status'=0;1;1

+#### check_purefa_occpy.py

+Nagios plugin to retrieve the overall occupancy from a Pure Storage FlashBlade, or from a single volume, or from the object store.
+Storage occupancy indicators are collected from the target FB using the REST call.

+##### Syntax

+ *check_purefa_occpy.py endpoint api_token [--vol volname] [-w RANGE] [-c RANGE]*

+The plugin has two mandatory arguments:  'endpoint', which specifies the target FB and 'apitoken', which specifies the autentication token for the REST call session.
+A third optional parameter, 'volname' or 'objectstore' can be used to check a specific named value or the objectstore occupancy.
+The optional values for the warning and critical thresholds have different meausure units: they must be expressed as percentages in the case of checkig the whole flasharray occupancy, while they must be integer byte units if checking a single volume.

+###### Example

+Check the whole FlashBlace occupancy:

+check_purefb_occpy.py 10.225.112.69 T-a1c1a9de-5d14-4f1d-9469-4e1853232ece

+PURE_FB_OCCUPANCY OK - FB occupancy is 21% | 'FB occupancy'=21.0%;;;0;100

+Check volume *oracle-u01* occupancy

+./check_purefb_occpy.py 10.225.112.69 T-a1c1a9de-5d14-4f1d-9469-4e1853232ece --vol oracle-u01

+PURE_FB_VOL_OCCUPANCY OK - oracle-u01 occupancy is 193883707392B | 'oracle-u01 occupancy'=193883707392B;;;0

+Check objectsore overall occupancy

+check_purefb_occpy.py 10.225.112.69 T-a1c1a9de-5d14-4f1d-9469-4e1853232ece --objstore

+PURE_FB_OBJSTOR_OCCUPANCY OK - FB occupancy is 1% | 'FB occupancy'=1.0%;;;0;100